cyndis/epwing.rs/README.md

 - Partial reading of CATALOGS files
 - Reading text sections in HONMON files
-- Conversion of JIS X 0208 text into UTF-8.
-JIS X 0208 decoding is also available as a separate crate.
+- Automatic conversion of JIS X 0208 text into UTF-8 using the jis0208 crate

 ## Currently not supported